 An AW golf club is an Approach Wedge, also commonly called a Gap Wedge.
 They are used by golfers when a pitching wedge is too much club when approaching the green.
 Not so long ago, golfers had only two wedge clubs in their bag, a pitching wedge and a sand wedge.

-There are four wedges in use these days; the pitching wedge, the gap (or approach) wedge, the sand wedge and the lob wedge.
+These days there are four wedges in use: the pitching wedge (“PW”), the gap (or approach) wedge (“AW”), the sand wedge (“SW”), and the lob wedge (“LW”).
 The short game in golf is all about finesse and feel – four types of wedge allow the best golfers to produce the best results from a variety of lies around the green.

 The difference between the four types of wedge is their loft.
-Loft is the angle of the club face in relation to the shaft that controls ball trajectory and distance.
+Loft is the angle of the club face in relation to the shaft.
+Loft controls ball trajectory and distance.
 The higher the loft, the higher the ball will fly.

 The approach wedge usually has a loft of between 50 – 54 degrees but are the lofts and distances for all four wedges.